atymic/twitter/README.md

 #### Help

-* `postSpam()` - Report the specified user as a spam account to Twitter.
+* `postSpam()` - Report the specified user as a spam account to X (Twitter).
 Additionally performs the equivalent of POST blocks / create on behalf of the authenticated user.
-* `getHelpConfiguration()` - Returns the current configuration used by Twitter including twitter.com slugs which are not usernames, maximum photo resolutions, and t.co URL lengths.
+* `getHelpConfiguration()` - Returns the current configuration used by X (Twitter) including twitter.com slugs which are not usernames, maximum photo resolutions, and t.co URL lengths.
-* `getHelpLanguages()` - Returns the list of languages supported by Twitter along with the language code supported by Twitter.
+* `getHelpLanguages()` - Returns the list of languages supported by Twitter along with the language code supported by X (Twitter).
 * `getHelpPrivacy()` - Returns Twitter’s Privacy Policy.
-* `getHelpTos()` - Returns the Twitter Terms of Service.
+* `getHelpTos()` - Returns the X (Twitter) Terms of Service.
 Note: these are not the same as the Developer Policy.
 * `getAppRateLimit()` - Returns the current rate limits for methods belonging to the specified resource families.

 #### List